-In the context of the awarding of the Spinozalens to French philosopher and sociologist Bruno Latour on November 24, the DesignLab/ PhilosophyLab at the University of Twente in collaboration with the Embassy of the North Sea and the International Spinozaprijs Foundation invited students at all Dutch and Flemish universities and academies to take part in a Latour design challenge.
+In the context of the awarding of the Spinozalens to French philosopher and sociologist Bruno Latour on November 24, the International Spinozaprijs Foundation, the DesignLab/ PhilosophyLab at the University of Twente and the Embassy of the North Sea invited students at all Dutch and Flemish universities and academies to take part in a Latour design challenge.
 The objective of the challenge: to think and to design – while taking account of the interests of plants, animals, microbes and other non-humans.

 GIVE A VOICE TO THE NORTH SEA

 Bruno Latour has been a pioneering thinker who has helped place the relationship between technology, human behaviour and sustainability on the agenda.
 In the early nineteen nineties, Latour formulated the innovative idea that we must view non-humans – animals, plants, microbes and ecosystems – as political actors.
 They too should be given a voice in our democratic systems.
 His call for a ‘parliament of things’ today appears more urgent than ever, as the Earth seems to be ‘hitting back’ with forest fires, melting icecaps, biodiversity decline and pandemics.

 Over 100 students signed up to take part in the competition from various universities and departments, among which design, bio-inspired innovation, artificial intelligence, philosophy, industrial design, maths, sociology, law, human technology interaction, architecture, earth life and climate and many more!